vitessio/website/content/en/docs/get-started/kubernetes.md

 ### Create new shards

-At this point, you have finalized your sharded vschema and vetted all the queries to make sure they still work.
+At this point, you have finalized your sharded VSchema and vetted all the queries to make sure they still work.
 Now, it’s time to reshard.

 The resharding process works by splitting existing shards into smaller shards.
 This type of resharding is the most appropriate for Vitess.
 There are some use cases where you may want to spin up a new shard and add new rows in the most recently created shard.
 This can be achieved in Vitess by splitting a shard in such a way that no rows end up in the ‘new’ shard.
 However, it’s not natural for Vitess.